erizov/Professor/semester_01/lecture_09_graph_algorithms/bfs/school.en.md

 **BFS** = Breadth First Search.
 Like exploring a maze room by room, level by level - visit all neighbors first!

-- **Complexity:** O(n²)
-- **Category:** Algorithms
-- **Key Idea:** Explore level by level - visit all neighbors before moving to the next level, like ripples in water.

-Explore level by level - visit all neighbors before moving to the next level, like ripples in water.

-**BFS** = Breadth First Search.
-Like exploring a maze room by room, level by level - visit all neighbors first!